JosephTLucas/lintML/README.md

 ## Requirements

-Requirements are listed in [`requirements.txt`](requirements.txt), but the most notable requirement is the ability to build and run docker containers.
+Requirements are listed in [requirements.txt](requirements.txt), but the most notable requirement is the ability to build and run docker containers.

 ## Contributing